-Grade: 11- 12 No. of Semesters: 1 Prerequisite: Spanish I and Spanish II necessary oral practice of dialogue.
+Grade: 11- 12 No. of Semesters: 1

+Prerequisite: Spanish I and Spanish II

+This course focuses on conversation emphasizing pronunciation, fluency, and comprehension through listening.
+It provides an introduction to the Spanish language and culture.
+The course will include the necessary oral practice of dialogue.
 To accomplish this objective, films are used as an instructional tool.
 The films are geographically oriented, and units will focus on themes and events that occur in each film.
 Daily lessons will consist of vocabulary review (for comprehension of the film excerpt of the day), recall of events of the film, cultural information exposed in the film, questioning that ties themes current in students' lives with that of the film, and interpretation of the film and its characters, plots, and themes.
 Language will be used through storytelling- in person, and audibly through podcasts and more.
 This will greatly enhance students' speaking and listening skills for the Seal of Biliteracy Seal.